I listen to a wide variety of music, my Zune has an extensive

 For fiction, if you get a chance check out Anthem, by Rand.
 Whether

-you agree with her philosophies on life or not, Anthem is still a
+you agree with her philosophical ideas on life or not, Anthem is

 In between classes, I just squeezed in On the Road, by Kerouac.
 I

 think that the story was interesting but I would have enjoyed it